erussell/hstore-field/README.md

 extension of PostgreSQL into Django, assuming one is using Django 1.3+, PostgreSQL 9.0+, and Psycopg 2.3+.

-hstore-field draws inspiration from [jordanm/django-hstore](http://github.com/jordanm/django-hstore) and [niwibe/django-orm-extensions](https://github.com/niwibe/django-orm-extensions), but it offers several advantages over those libraries:
+hstore-field draws some inspiration from [jordanm/django-hstore](http://github.com/jordanm/django-hstore) and [niwibe/django-orm-extensions](https://github.com/niwibe/django-orm-extensions), but it uses a completely different mechanism for extending Django, which has the following advantages:

  1. Does not require a custom database backend (at the cost of not supporting indexes on hstore fields)
- 1. Does not require a custom QuerySet class, making it fully compatible with GeoDjango and any other extension that does subclass QuerySet
+ 1. Does not require a custom QuerySet class, making it fully compatible with GeoDjango or any other extension that does subclass QuerySet
  1. Supports range lookup types in queries (i.e., `__lt`, `__gt`, etc...)
  1. Mostly compatible with South (see limitations below for specifics)